 A leopard draped across an acacia branch, a cheetah nursing her cub in the high grass, a lion's mane fluttering on the breeze...of all the wild mammal experiences, it's the big cats that really get the heart going.
-And you're not just admiring them in repose - you'll be seeing them in iconic prowling mode, hunting game and basking in the sunlight.
+And you're not just admiring them in repose - you'll be seeing them in iconic prowling mode, seeking their prey and basking in the sunlight.

 Discover Africa's abundance of this species.